Russia-Ukraine: What to know as Russia attacks Ukraine

 Residents of Ukraine’s capital, Kyiv, could be heard shouting in the streets when the first explosions sounded.
 But some kind of normalcy quickly returned, with cars circulating in the streets in the early morning commute.

 President Volodymyr Zelenskyy issued a video statement declaring martial law.
 He told Ukrainians that the United States was gathering international support to respond to Russia.
-He urged residents to stay calm and remain home.
+He urged residents to remain calm and stay at home.

 WORLD MARKETS FALL

-Asian stock markets plunged and oil prices surged after Putin announced Russian military action in Ukraine.
+World stock markets have plunged and oil prices surged by nearly $6 per barrel after Putin launched Russian military action in Ukraine.

-Market benchmarks in Tokyo and Seoul fell 2% and Hong Kong and Sydney lost more than 3%.
-Oil prices jumped nearly $3 per barrel on unease about possible disruption of Russian supplies.
+Market benchmarks tumbled in Europe and Asia and U.S. futures were sharply lower.
+Brent crude oil jumped to over $100 per barrel Thursday on unease about possible disruption of Russian supplies.

+The ruble sank 7.5% to more than $87 to the U.S. dollar.
+Earlier, Wall Street’s benchmark S&P 500 index fell 1.8% to an eight-month low after the Kremlin said rebels in eastern Ukraine asked for military assistance.

 PUTIN’S DECLARATION OVERTAKES EMERGENCY U.N.
 SECURITY COUNCIL SESSION